BlasBenito/spatialRF/README.md

-The goal of `spatialRF` is to help fitting *explanatory spatial regression*, where the target is to understand how a set of predictors and the spatial structure of the data influences a response variable.
+The goal of `spatialRF` is to help fitting *explanatory spatial regression*, where the target is to understand how a set of predictors and the spatial structure of the data influences response variable.
-Therefore, the analyses implemented in the package can be applied to any spatial dataset, regular or irregular, with a sample size between \~100 and \~5000 cases (the higher end will depend on the RAM memory available), a quantitative response variable, and a more or less large set of predictive variables.
+Therefore, the spatial analyses implemented in the package can be applied to any spatial dataset, regular or irregular, with a sample size between \~100 and \~5000 cases (the higher end will depend on the RAM memory available), a quantitative or binary (values 0 and 1) response variable, and a more or less large set of predictive variables.

+All functions but `rf_spatial()` work with non-spatial data as well if the arguments `distance.matrix` and `distance.thresholds` are ignored.
+In such case, the number of cases is no longer limited by the size of the distance matrix, and models can be trained with hundreds of thousands of rows.

-Due to the special nature of the spatial predictors it uses to represent the spatial structure of the training data, there are many things this package **cannot do**:
+However, **when the focus is on fitting spatial models**, and due to the nature of the *spatial predictors* used to represent the spatial structure of the training data, **there are many things this package cannot do**:

 -   Predict model results over raster data.